ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 Each Client and Server derive a "SessionTemporaryKey" by using HPKE KDF, using the following inputs:

 - The "SharedSecret".

 - The 5-tuple (SrcIP, SrcPort, DstIP, DstPort, Protocol) of the communication.

--  A Key Rotation Index (Kri).
+- An Epoch.

-The Kri SHOULD be initialized to zero.
+The Epoch SHOULD be initialized to zero.
+A change in the Epoch indicates that the SessionTemporaryKey has been rotated.

-The Server and Client initialize (separately) a pseudo-random non- repeating sequence between 1 and 2^15-1.
-How to generate this sequence is beyond the scope of this document, and does not affect the rest of the specification.
-When the sequence is used fully, or earlier if appropriate, the sender signals the other party that a key change is necessary.
-This is achieved by flipping the "F bit" and resetting the PRSEQ.
-The receiver increments the Kri of the sender, and derives another SessionTemporaryKey to be used for decryption.

-It shall be stressed that the two SessionTemporaryKeys used in the communication are never the same, as the 5-tuple is reversed for the Server and Client.
-Moreover, the time evolution of the respective Kri can be different.
-As a consequence, each entity MUST maintain a table with (at least) the following informations:

--  Flow 5-tuple, Own Kri, Other Kri

-An implementation might optimize this further by caching the OwnSessionTemporaryKey (used in Encryption) and OtherSessionTemporaryKey (used in Decryption).
+When the Epoch rolls over, the SharedSecret SHOULD be re-negotiated.

+The Epoch MUST be incremented when the PSN This Packet (PSNTP) is rolled over.
+It CAN be incremented earlier, depending on the implementation and the security considerations.

+The sender MUST NOT create two packets with identical PSNTP and Epoch.

+The SessionTemporaryKey using a KDF with the following inputs:

+- SrcIP, SrcPort, DstIP, DstPort, Protocol, SharedSecret, Epoch.

 # Security Goals